nasrodrigo/building-map/README.md

 # Welcome to the Building Map 🏢🔍

-I have been developing this project to serve as a search tool for people inside the buildings of large companies.
+I have been developing this project to serve as a search tool for people inside the companies with a large building.

 # What I have done so far 😎🤩